MAPF-Competition/Benchmark-Archive/2023 Competition/Problem Generator/markdown/Tutorial.md

 To generate a map,  we provide a tool for generating new warehouse maps.
 Alternatively, you can download a grid map from [MAPF_Benchmark](https://movingai.com/benchmarks/mapf.html).

 The Python script "warehouse_generator.py" generates a warehouse layout, as seen in [sortation_large.map](../script/sortation_large.map), featuring pickup stations and storage shelves.
-This script accepts parameters such as warehouse dimensions, the number of pickup stations, and optionally a configuration file to customize the warehouse layout.
+This script accepts a YAML configuration file, which specifies map parameters such as warehouse dimensions, the number of pickup stations, and optionally a configuration file to customize the warehouse layout.
+Please refer to [WarehouseMapGenerator.md](./WarehouseMapGenerator.md) for detailed documentation on YAML configuration.

 <!--#### Usage